Five Go Off to Camp: Plot

-Julian, Dick, George (Georgina by rights), Anne and Timmy (Timothy) the dog are planning to go camping in a moor with the absent-minded and insect-loving Mr Luffy, a master at Julian and Dick's school.
-When they arrive at camp they find that their camping site is close to a farm.
-They discover several old railway tracks that run under the moors, some of them unused.
-They soon make friends with a boy named Jock, who lives at the farm with his mother and stepfather.
-While exploring the moor, the five find a railway yard and a tunnel that are apparently abandoned.
-A watchman called Wooden Leg Sam tells them that "Spook trains" travel along those tracks before chasing them away.
+Julian, Dick, George (full name Georgina), Anne and Timmy the dog are planning to go camping at a moor with the absent-minded and insect-loving Mr Luffy, a master at Julian and Dick's school.
+When they arrive at camp they find that the site is close to a farm.
+They discover several old railway tracks that run under the moors, some of them unused and also make friends with a boy named Jock, who lives at the farm with his mother and stepfather.
+While exploring the moor, the Five find a railway yard and a tunnel that are apparently abandoned.
+A watchman called Wooden Leg Sam tells them that "Spook trains" travel along those tracks, before chasing them away.

 The children visit the farm the next day and tell Jock about the spook trains.
-Jock has a sissy of a boy called Cecil Dearlove inflicted on him who forces him to play "soldiers" with him all day.
-Jock retaliates by forcing him to play "Red Indians", scaring him in the process.
-In return, Jock is forced to stay in his room all day.
-His stepfather intended to cane him, but his mother wouldn't let him because "that would only make Jock hate his stepfather".
-They are surprised to find that most of the farm labourers are not working properly although Jock's stepfather, Mr Andrews, has supplied the farm with a lot of expensive equipment and vehicles.
-When Mr Andrews hears about the spook trains, he warns the children to stay away from the railway yard, and tries to prevent Jock from meeting the Five over the next few days.
+Jock has a boy called Cecil Dearlove inflicted on him who makes him play "soldiers" all day.
+Jock ends up scaring him and has to stay in his room all day, as a punishment by his stepfather.
+The Five are surprised to find that most of the farm labourers are not working properly although Jock's stepfather, Mr Andrews, has supplied the farm with expensive equipment and vehicles.
+When Mr Andrews hears about the spook trains, he warns the children to stay away from the railway yard and tries to prevent Jock from meeting the Five over the next few days.